Council-wide Plans

 Cheshire East then chose an independent examiner and submitted all the documents we supplied under Regulation 15 together with all the Regulation 16 consultation responses to the examiner — (Regulation 17).
 Cheshire East has acknowledged this submission in this notice.

-The independent examiner will produce a report giving his judgement on whether the revised plan meets all the basic conditions required for a revised Plan, and will most likely make rec9mmendations for further revision.
-They must then give us and all parties that made submissions to the Regulation 14 and 16 consultations an opportunity to comment on them within 6 weeks.
-Cheshire East must then decide what action they will take for each of the examiner’s recommendations— (Regulation 17A).
+The independent examiner produced a report giving his judgement on whether the revised plan meets all the basic conditions required for a revised Plan, and made recommendations for further revision.
+They then gave us and all parties that made submissions to the Regulation 14 and 16 consultations an opportunity to comment on them within 6 weeks.
+Cheshire East decided what action they would take for each of the examiner’s recommendations— (Regulation 17A).